-The inspiration behind this recipe comes from my brother in law Thomas, who made this soup for me many years ago when I visited them in the US.
-This very fond memory, and my desire to make good use of chestnuts that are currently in their short annual season, and which I thought I could easily forage for, made it all seem like the perfect idea.
+The inspiration behind this recipe comes from my brother in law Thomas who made this soup for me many years ago when I visited them in the USA.
+This very fond memory and my desire to make good use of chestnuts which are currently in their short annual season, and which I thought I could easily forage for, made it all seem like the perfect idea.

-Abel let me choose my chestnuts, and without a scale kept telling to take more.
-In the end I got 1.5kgs for the price.
+Abel let me choose my chestnuts, and without a scale kept telling to take more and in the end, I got 1.5kgs for the price.

 So now the task of making the soup.

 Without a set recipe, I had Thomas explain how I should tackle the process.
 He is quite particular (and German), so no detail was left out, which is one of the characteristics about him that I love the most.

 First, you have to cut a cross in the top of each chestnut and despite using my brand new Wusthof paring knife, this was very difficult.
 Then preheat the oven to 200 C and roast the chestnuts for 30 minutes, until the outer skin starts pulling away from the inner flesh.

 Allow to cool (I did overnight).

 Now came the painstaking task off cracking off the outer hard shell, then removing the second furry layer to reach the smooth chestnut inner part.
 Once again, not an easy job at all.
 The second layer does not come away easily.
 I landed up boiling some of the chestnuts for a few minutes to soften this layer and found this helped quite a bit.

 After tweeting for help, I established that certain cultivars of chestnuts are easier to peel than others.
 I clearly didn’t have these.